1NCE

 Series B in 2007

 LiteScape Technologies, Inc., established in 2003, specializes in developing and selling unified communications applications for Voice over Internet Protocol (VoIP) environments.
-The company's primary products include Oncast, a platform enabling users to control their phones from personal computers for communication and access to collaboration and web applications; CallTrackPRO, a tool for legal and professional services firms to automatically associate client-matter and project codes to phone calls; Secure Profile Management, providing personalized access to communications applications and corporate data on IP phones with multi-factor authorization; and LiteScape SDK, integrating real-time infrastructure into business applications and enterprise resources.
+The company's primary products include Oncast, a platform enabling users to control their phones from personal computers for communication and access to collaboration and web applications; CallTrackPRO, a tool for legal and professional services firms to automatically associate client-matter and project codes to phone calls; Secure Profile Management, providing personalized access to communications applications and corporate data on IP phones with multi-factor authorization; and LiteScape SDK, integrating real-time infrastructure into business applications.
 LiteScape serves various verticals such as retail, government, financial, healthcare, and education, as well as professional services firms and application providers.
-The company has strategic partnerships with industry leaders like Cisco and Microsoft, and is headquartered in Redwood Shores, California.
+The company is headquartered in San Francisco, California, and has strategic partnerships with industry leaders like Cisco and Microsoft.

 Rivermine Software